Cameron Mackintosh doubles down on 'Les Miz'

 But he doesn't think the movie will depress interest in the box office on the Great White Way version.
 In fact, he thinks the opposite.

 "There's no evidence at all of that happening," he said this week by phone before making his way to Los Angeles for the Oscars.
 "The proof in the pudding is quite frankly what's happening with the American tour at the moment, which has been doing phenomenally well."

-The tour of "Les Miserables" — which began in 2010 and hits Florida, Virginia, Maryland and upstate New York in coming weeks — has been making more than $1 million a week in the past six months, boosted by interest in the film, Mackintosh says.
+The U.S. tour of "Les Miserables" — which began in 2010 and hits Florida, Virginia, Maryland and upstate New York in coming weeks — has been making more than $1 million a week in the past six months, boosted by interest in the film, Mackintosh said.

 When "Les Miserables" arrives in March 2014, it will mark the third time the show has made it to Broadway.
 The original landed in 1987 and played 6,680 performances, ranking as the third-longest-running musical in Broadway history.
 A revival was mounted in 2006 but closed in 2008.

 Hugo's story about a decades-long manhunt, social inequality and redemption features the songs "I Dreamed a Dream," `'On My Own," `'Do You Hear the People Sing?" and "One Day More."